harshil070/BSE_GCR_Portfolio/index.md

 Hand Gesture Controlled Robotic Car
 This project is a car being controlled by a hand gesture using sensors to detect movements of your hands which gets input to the vehicle.
-Coming into this program I had no idea how to wire up a robot
+Coming into this program I had no idea how to wire up a robot or how to code one either, but this program taught me everything that I didn't know.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|